RedMser/godot-fluent-translation/README.md

 ## Project Settings

+* `internationalization/fluent/use_unicode_isolation`: When mixing RTL with LTR languages, enable this to insert additional control characters for forcing the correct reading direction.
+See [this page](https://github.com/projectfluent/fluent.js/wiki/Unicode-Isolation) for a more detailed explanation.
 * `internationalization/fluent/parse_args_in_message`: Decides whether variables can be filled via the message parameter.
 This is the only way to pass args when using the [Default](#default) version, so only makes sense to use in that case.
 * `internationalization/fluent/locale_by_file_regex`: If specified, file name is first checked for locale via regex.
 Can contain a capture group which matches a possible locale.
 Always case-insensitive.
 * `internationalization/fluent/locale_by_folder_regex`: If specified, the folder hierarchy is secondly traversed to check for locale via regex.
 Can contain a capture group which matches a possible locale.
 Always case-insensitive.